 The AmpliFi HD boasts a 20,000-square-foot coverage area from a single base and two satellites.
-Our testing leads us to believe it, as a usable signal extended further down the street than we thought possible.
+Our testing leads us to believe that since a usable signal extended further down the street than we thought possible.
 That's enough reason for some of us to buy it — you might also be able to have great Wi-Fi in your workshop or any outbuilding (or share Wi-Fi with your neighbor).
 Part of this is because of the unique satellite configuration.
-Rather than a smallish puck designed to sit on a table somewhere, each is a tall, two-piece wand that needs to be plugged directly into an outlet.
+Rather than a little puck designed to sit on a table somewhere, each is a tall, two-piece wand that needs to be plugged directly into an outlet.

 There's also a coolness factor missing from the others on our list with AmpliFi's touchscreen display on the base that can monitor network speeds or show the time (it can also be shut off).
-This can be quite handy if the base is set somewhere like a desk in a home office and can double as a clock, besides having access to some user settings.
+This can be pretty handy if the base is set somewhere like a desk in a home office and can double as a clock, besides having access to some user settings.
 Speaking of settings, you'll find more advanced ones on the AmpliFi HD than you will on Google Wifi or Eero, but not as many as the Orbi.
-It's a good balance for the average home user with something like a dedicated media server.
+So it's a good balance for the average home user with something like a dedicated media server.

-If you're looking for more speed, AmpliFi also makes the Alien, which features Wi-Fi 6 and one of the fastest and most capable Wi-Fi 6 mesh setups.
+If you're looking for more speed, AmpliFi also makes the Alien, which features Wi-Fi 6 and is one of the fastest and most capable Wi-Fi 6 mesh setups.
 It's quite a bit more expensive, however, and overkill for most people.

 AmpliFi also has a slower but much more compact option.
 AmpliFi Instant comes in a relatively compact puck shape measuring just under four inches wide and 1.3 inches tall.
 Still, it manages to pack in an Ethernet port on every node and covers up to 2,000 sq ft with each one.

-The Wi-Fi 6 option AmpliFi Alien
+The Wi-Fi 6 option: AmpliFi Alien

 AmpliFi Alien is Ubiquiti's newest edition to the AmpliFi lineup, and it aims to regain its mesh coverage and speed dominance.
 With a total wireless capacity of 7685Mbps, this is one of the fastest Wi-Fi 6 routers in a mesh system.
 This speed is possible thanks to the 16 spatial streams divided into a 2.4GHz and 5GHz set of Wi-Fi 6 bands and another Wi-Fi 5 band at 5GHz.